 Established in 1992, Newzones Gallery of Contemporary Art is one of North America’s leading contemporary art galleries.
 Located in Calgary, Canada, Newzones represents prominent Albertan, Canadian and international artists, featuring painting, photography and sculpture.
-The gallery’s program has an emphasis on process-oriented artwork that challenges both the traditional use of materials and formal aesthetics through painting, photography and sculpture.
+The gallery’s program has a particular emphasis on process-oriented artwork, therefore challenging both the traditional use of materials, and formal aesthetics through painting, photography and sculpture.

 Founded by Helen Zenith and Tamar Zenith, Newzones opened June 4, 1992 in an old steel plant in Calgary’s warehouse district.
 In 1997, Newzones constructed its own freestanding facility, designed by architect Peter Lawrence Wood.
-On the main floor, this architecturally modern building features three galleries, a viewing area, outdoor sculpture courtyard and a glass meeting room.
-The second floor boasts a sculpture gallery and two administrative offices overlooking the galleries on the main floor.
-The gallery is located in Calgary’s uptown design and gallery district.
+The main floor is this architecturally modern building features three spacious galleries, a viewing area, outdoor sculpture courtyard and a glass meeting room.
+The second floor boasts a sizable sculpture gallery and two administrative offices overlooking the galleries on the main floor.

-Newzones’ artists have been collected by premier museums such as the National Gallery of Canada, Art Gallery of Ontario, Montreal Museum of Fine Arts, Art Gallery of Nova Scotia, Glenbow Museum, Remai Modern, Vancouver Art Gallery, Metropolitan Museum, NYC, MOMA, NYC, Hirshhorn, WA, and the Tel Aviv Museum, Israel, to name a few, as well as private collections world-wide.
+Premier museums have collected Newzones’ artists, including National Gallery of Canada, Art Gallery of Ontario, Montreal Museum of Fine Arts, Art Gallery of Nova Scotia, Glenbow Museum, Remai Modern, Vancouver Art Gallery, Metropolitan Museum, NYC, MOMA, NYC, Hirshhorn, WA, and Tel Aviv Museum, Israel, to name a few, as well as private collections world-wide.

 Newzones is a member of the Art Dealers Association of Canada.